sudosoul/gemini-deviation-alert/README.md

      && curl "http://localhost:7777/alerts?deviation=${D}&tradingPairs=${TP}" \
        | jq '.[] | select(.deviation == true)'
      ```
+**Note:** We are limited to 10 requests per second by the Gemini API.

 ### Clean Up
 Once done, gracefully SIGINT `CTRL-C` the docker-compose process, and clear the env vars